In today’s fast-paced world,

 CBT for Different Types of Anxiety Disorders

-CBT is a versatile therapy that can be adapted to treat various types of anxiety disorders.
-Here, we will explore how CBT can be used to treat some of the most common anxiety disorders in children and adolescents.
+CBT is a versatile therapy that can be adapted to treat various types of

 Generalized Anxiety Disorder (GAD)